FIRE SEASON 2021 HAS ENDED AND BACKYARD DEBRIS BURNING IS OPEN EFFECTIVE OCTOBER 1, 2021.

 Types of Permits

 Domestic/Backyard Permit: Yard debris (i.e. wood, needle, or leaf material from trees, shrubs, or plants).
 All materials should be dry and the fire must be out by dark.
 Once domestic waste is removed from the property of origin, it becomes commercial waste.
-Your permit is valid as long as you live at the address.
-If you move or change your phone number, please call us or stop by our station to update our files.

 Agriculture Permit: Agriculture operations means an activity on land currently used or intended to be used primarily for the purpose of obtaining a profit in money by raising, harvesting, and selling crops or by the raising and sale of livestock or poultry, or the produce thereof.
 It does not include the construction and use of dwellings customarily provided in conjunction with the agricultural operation.

-- Equipment on site and/or personnel
+- Equipment and personnel on site

 - No adding to or stirring up fires 2 hours prior to darkness